 Writing fun with puffy paint!

-Here is my daughter writing Korean with puffy paint!
+Here is my daughter writing Korean letters with puffy paint!

-If you want to try other activities with puffy dimensional paint, you’ll love these easy and educational activities:
+If you want to try other activities with puffy dimensional paint, here are more easy and educational activities:

 - Learn the 心 Radical with Felt Valentines and Puffy Paint!